What is the TEXTJOIN Function?

 - The function can handle 252 text arguments.

 - This function is quite similar to the CONCAT function.
 The difference between the two is that while TEXTJOIN accepts a delimiter, CONCAT doesn’t.

 - #NAME? error – Occurs when you use an older version of Excel that doesn’t support this function.

 - #NULL! error – Occurs when we forget to put the comma between the strings we wish to combine.

-- The most important improvement done through the TEXTJOIN function is that it gives the user the flexibility to use cell ranges rather than individual cell references.
+- It gives the user the flexibility to use cell ranges rather than individual cell references.